Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/vector.md

 (nth [:a :b :c]
      42)

-;; Error, requested position beyond the
+;; Error, requested position beyond the limits of the vector.

 ([:a :b] 1)